m89p067/Scorecard/README.md

 df=scorecard_functions.data_loading(param_dict)
 ```

+As a side note, the Scorecard library contains a utility function to generate a list of combinations (without repetitions) for iterating over all samples.
 It is suggested to create a legend of the color codes and the regions of interest by typing:
 ```
 scorecard_functions.scorecard_legend(param_dict)